cyberhexe/red-toolkit/README.md

 * **kali-cloud-build** This script bootstraps a barebones Kali installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash_history or even the apt package cache. https://github.com/Und3rf10w/kali-cloud-build

 ### C# Offensive Framework
+* **OffensiveCSharp** This is a collection of C# tooling and POCs I've created for use on operations.
+Each project is designed to use no external libraries.
+Open each project's .SLN in Visual Studio and compile as "Release". https://github.com/matterpreter/OffensiveCSharp
 * **SharpSploit** is a .NET post-exploitation library written in C# that aims to highlight the attack surface of .NET and make the use of offensive .NET easier for red teamers. https://github.com/cobbr/SharpSploit
 * **SharpWeb** .NET 2.0 CLR project to retrieve saved browser credentials from Google Chrome, Mozilla Firefox and Microsoft Internet Explorer/Edge. https://github.com/djhohnstein/SharpWeb
 * **reconerator** C# Targeted Attack Reconnissance Tools. https://github.com/stufus/reconerator